millwheel/delivery-application/README.md

 The delivery application doesn't need to use SQL database.
 Changing order status is the most important part of this project and the query related to order is quite simple.
-Furthermore, there was little possibility of manipulating multiple queries at the same time so it doesn't need transaction for each service logic.
+Furthermore, there was little possibility of manipulating multiple queries at the same time, so it doesn't need transaction for each service logic.

 NoSQL write/read time is much faster than SQL, that is helpful to improve user experience especially for basket function.